ranfysvalle02/llm-guided-qa/README.md

-# Beyond the Black Box: Building the AI Glass Box with a Unified Platform
+# Beyond the Black Box

 The world is captivated by the seemingly magical abilities of artificial intelligence.
 We see it generating breathtaking images, writing human-like prose, and answering complex questions in seconds.
 But behind this curtain of AI hype lies the essential work required to move from a "black box" we hope is correct to a **"glass box"** we can prove is reliable.